 So why are there some people who seem to have everything going for them find themselves yet living on the edge of employment.
 These people are often quite good at finding potential jobs and very convincing in interviews.
 They can literally talk themselves into a job with multiple interviews.
 So how could a person like that have difficulties keeping a job?

-They Can’t Lead the Team—and they Refuse to Follow.
+They Can’t Lead the Team—and They Refuse to Follow.
 They know what’s best for everyone.
 As a manager friend of mine shared with me, the chronically unemployed typically find themselves in almost immediate conflict with their manager.
 They haven’t been in the industry, done the job, but they have immediately can tell you what’s wrong with the whole operation and what to do about it.
-If you don’t follow their plan, this insist that nothing will work out.
-They are quick to correct their new team member colleagues.
-If they are underperforming in their roles it’s because the system is all wrong that would allow them to succeed and they weren’t provided proper resources.
+If you don’t follow their plan, they insist that nothing will work out.
+They are quick to correct their new team members and colleagues.
+If they are underperforming in their roles it’s because the system is all wrong, the organization won’t allow them to succeed and they weren’t provided proper resources.

-They are Insecure Egotists who Demand Recognition.
+They Are Insecure Egotists Who Demand Recognition.
 The Chronically Unemployed is often a person with a huge, prickly, and defensive ego.
 They put their ego before their accomplishments.
 Underneath they are insecure and push back from any efforts to teach and mentor them.
-They often demand recognition and differential treatment from those around them and are surprised and angry because they don’t get it.
+They often demand recognition and deferential treatment from those around them and are surprised and angry because they don’t get it.

-They are Oblivious to Reactions to Those Around Them–they Don’t Learn From Anyone.
+They Are Oblivious to Reactions from Those Around Them–They Don’t Learn from Anyone.
 They have a point of view that says if I’m right and everyone is wrong, why should I care what people think?
 Since the Chronically Unemployed don’t value what the people around them know, they don’t think it’s important to get their feedback.

 The Chronically Unemployed are a tough group to work with.
 It is incredibly difficult for them to hear feedback of any kind.
 Sometimes they learn when life has bloodied them so badly that they are ready to listen and recognize they don’t know what they think they knew.